bweave/taskit/README.md

 - build a Task app that combines some of my favorite features from Trello and Axosoft, SoloApp, e.g. cards can belong to another card, dynamic schedule built from projects/cards due dates.
 - simple deployment via Heroku

+### Todo

+- WRITE TESTS!
+- multi-tenancy with Apartment gem?
+- teams?
+- invite other users to your project(s)?

 <!-- This README would normally document whatever steps are necessary to get the
 application up and running.